barseghyanartur/django-dash/README.rst

 Layout and placeholder classes should be placed in the `dash_layouts.py` file.

-Each layout should be put into the ``INSTALLED_APPS`` of your projects' Django settings.
+Each layout should be put into the ``INSTALLED_APPS`` of your Django projects' settings module.

 >>> INSTALLED_APPS = (
 >>>     # ...